taugust777/1D-Barotropic-QG-Model/Example_Output.md

 -Numerical phase speed = 49.6897 m/s

 The black line shows the selected "t_index" parameter.
-In this run, "t_index" was set to 250 (scaling factor of 100 via the y-axis output).
+In this run, "t_index" was set to 250.
 The bottom-right figure shows the streamfunction vs. the distance for that given "t_index" time selected.
-The numerical and theoretical Rossby Wave phase speed evolutions are in good agreement and there is noticeable tilit in the streamfunction evolution.
+The numerical and theoretical Rossby Wave phase speed evolutions are in good agreement, and there is noticeable tilt in the streamfunction evolution.

 ## Ideas for Future Runs
 1. Explore the role that $\beta$ and the zonal velocity component, u, have on the system and model output.
 Examine if there is a relationship between the two parameters themselves.